 Combine 1 cup blueberries dusted with 2 tablespoons sugar; let stand a few minutes.
 Gently fold blueberries into the batter just before adding the baking soda mixture.
 I also just sprinkle blueberries onto the raw side of the hotcakes and then flip them over when the cooked side is nicely browned.
 In fact, I usually do it this way.

 Grate some tart apples into the batter before adding the baking soda mixture.

-Thinly slice or mash banana into the batter before adding baking soda mixture.
+Thinly slice or mash a very ripe banana into the batter before adding baking soda mixture.